joaoag/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-<h2 align="center">Collaborative</h2>
-+ communication mention
-- Line mag, Journal: collab achievements
-- Exhibition w.
-Emilie: collab achievement
-- STAT: small office team rely on each other's support and supporting each other

-<h2 align="center">Diligent</h2>
-Taking pride in work, code craftsmanship
-Attentive and diligent paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-<h2 align="center">Highly motivated</h2>
-Determined / dedicated
-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 <h1 align="center"> Education</h1>